Our experts recommendations on the best watches and watch accessories, all in one place.

 It’s perfectly possible to snag a respectable watch for less than a Benjamin — in fact, you can even go automatic.

 Bargain watches get a bad rap, but there are plenty of dirt-cheap options with excellent design and solid build quality.

-From $80 to a grand, these are the best watches to get when you don’t want to spend a fortune.
+From $30 to $1,000, these are the best watches to get when you don’t want to spend a fortune.

 There’s a myriad of great divers you can buy for a few hundred bucks.